I am hoping someone can help me sort through a lot of questions I have.

 - largest age group users of Internet porn: 12-17

-- the percentage of 15-17 year olds with multple hard core exposures: 80%
+- the percentage of 15 to 17-year-olds with multiple hardcore exposures: 80%

 And it's not just the kids either.
 Remember the organization "Promise Keepers?"
 The guys pledging to be better fathers and husbands?
 How many of them would you suppose were using internet porn?
 Asked about Internet porn just within the past week (before the survey)- the number was a disturbingly high 53%.